Notice: Undefined variable: dd_override_start_anchor_id in /home/ijailbre/public_html/wp-content/plugins/digg-digg/digg-digg.php on line 351

 Keeping your iPhone, iPad, or iPod Touch secure:

 The best method for keeping your files safe from this form of random attack is to change your passwords–both for your mobile and root logins–as the attack can only work if you’re too lazy to change it.
 No matter who you are, you likely have texts, photos, and banking information that deserves protection.
-If you don’t know how to change your root and mobile passwords, you can follow this simple guide.
+If you don’t know how to change your root and mobile passwords, you can follow our tutorial below:

 Did you remember to set your system passwords?
 Share your thoughts in the comments section below.